Settings

 - Common tab with the levels section showing count, allowed difference, and breakout toggle.

-- Chart tab with display toggles: open/close diff, funding value, funding countdown, candle countdown, and level price mode selector.
+- Chart tab with display toggles: timeframe, candle countdown, candle date/time, OHLC prices, open/close diff, funding value, funding countdown, P24, V24, level price mode selector, and chart patterns.

-- Theme tab with color swatches for chart background, candlestick colors, and level colors.
+- Theme tab with color swatches for chart background, candlestick colors, level colors, and the List Gradient switch.

 - Account tab showing email status, password change form, delivery channel selector, and trial/subscription status.